JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/README.md

 - `country`: The country of the sentence
 - `text`: Sentence that has been annotated

 The documents have been annotated with 8 labels, each label representing a specific measurement against COVID-19.
-Each label is represented by one field in the jsonl file.
+Each label is represented by one boolean field in the jsonl file.
 The labels, i.e. the specific measure classes, are:
 - `event1`: State of Emergency
 - `event2`: Restrictions of fundamental rights and civil liberties
 - `event3`: Restrictions of daily liberties